 Businesses may be operating under the belief that their existing insurance policies are enough to cover their data security and privacy exposures.
 Unfortunately, this is not the case and traditional insurance policies may be inadequate to respond to the exposures organisations face today.

 Consider these traditional policies:

-To guard your business against the risk of a data security breach or the loss of confidential or personal information, consider seeking cover from an insurer that specialises in handling cyber risks, offers a full suite of integrated insurance solutions to help minimise gaps in coverage, and understands how to tailor coverage to your business.
+When it comes to a data security breach or privacy loss, it isn’t a matter of whether it will happen but when it will happen.
+So when it does happen, you’ll need comprehensive protection from an insurer that specialises in handling cyber risks, offers a full suite of integrated insurance solutions to help minimise gaps in coverage, and understands how to tailor coverage to your business.